 This is a great opportunity to get to know your photographer.

-I get it, being in front of the camera is nerve wracking and you may have a grumpy groom who doesn’t like taking photos, which can just lead to a stressful day.
+I get it, being in front of the camera is nerve-wracking and you may have a grumpy groom who doesn’t like taking photos, which can just lead to a stressful day.
 But if you trust in your photographer, they should be walking you through your session and making you feel at ease as you go from pose to pose.
 When I photograph a new couple, I’ll start with ice breaker type questions to put them at ease.
 And because of this, I get natural reactions, which leads to a lovely image.
 But I also take this as the chance to get to know my couple more.
 Who’s the messy one?
-Who’s the good cook?
+Who’s a good cook?
 Who’s more organized?
-At some point I try to ask about how they met and how he proposed.
+At some point, I try to ask about how they met and how he proposed.
 I love hearing their story.
 When their wedding day comes around, we all feel comfortable around each other.
 After all, your photographer will spend more time with the bride on the wedding day than the groom will, so it’s good to be comfortable with each other.

 You’ll already be comfortable with posing.

 One of my photographer mentors is Katelyn James and she teaches about her core poses, which I’ve adopted into my shooting style.
 I will teach these core poses at the engagement session and when the wedding rolls around, the couple is already pros at getting right into those poses.
-I find this espically helpful with the groom because he’s feeling confident about already nailing it during the engagement session.
+I find this especially helpful with the groom because he’s feeling confident about already nailing it during the engagement session.